bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

     prevents addition of new relationships, but existing ones will continue to appear.

+default_bug_type
+    This is the type that newly entered bugs are set to.

 defaultpriority
     This is the priority that newly entered bugs are set to.